 This is an old wive’s tale.
 Taping window glass does not do anything to keep you safe or to keep your windows from breaking.
 Don’t waste your time taping windows, it only makes a mess and doesn’t help.

 Curtains & Towels

-More than any other element in your house your roof protects you from storms.
-If the covering blows off then everything else is quickly damaged so choosing the right roof covering is imperative the keeping your home safe.
+More than any other element in your house, your roof protects you from storms.
+If the covering blows off, then everything else is quickly damaged.
+So, choosing the right roof covering is imperative to keeping your home safe.